 - Identity verification

-Another important AML process is to identify any individuals that are considered a higher financial crime risk.
+Another important AML process is to identify any individuals who are considered a higher financial crime risk.
 Businesses screen customers against relevant PEPs, Sanctions, and Adverse Media watchlists.

 - Customer risk assessments